joeblew99/localisation/README.md

 Designed for Hugo, Golang Server and Flutter Clients ( Mobile, Desktop and Web).

 ## Status

 Planning and getting approach together with code.

 Please feel free to add any tips, info you can see or critique the approach.

+NOTE: repo is a mess right now :) Doing experiments.

 ## Why

-Flutter is an excellent GUi system, and has a great Localisation framework, but:
+Flutter is an excellent GUI system, and has a great Localisation framework, but:

 - We need tools that scale with project size.